schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Glitter

-A reinforcing iron worker clips a outset at a conveyor.
+A reinforcing iron worker clips an outset at a conveyor.

 ## Conduit